 In 2013, the society started requiring that national award nominators answer the question: “Does the nominee employ and require good safety protocols and practices in his/her laboratory?”
 ACS publishes C&EN.

-Sheharbano (Sheri) Sangji, 23, was fatally burned in a fire in Harran’s lab.
-UCLA and Harran faced felony charges under the state labor code and are fulfilling separate deferred prosecution agreements.
-If Harran completes the terms of his agreement, the charges against him will be dropped in 2019.
+The technician, Sheharbano (Sheri) Sangji, 23, was fatally burned in a fire in Harran’s lab.
+UCLA and Harran subsequently faced felony charges of state labor code violations and are currently fulfilling separate deferred prosecution agreements with the Los Angeles County District Attorney’s office.
+If Harran successfully completes the terms of his agreement, the charges against him will be dropped in 2019.

 Sangji’s family, union, and others protested Harran’s election as an AAAS fellow.
 “Awards and recognition from esteemed organizations such as the AAAS are in essence endorsements for the recipients of these awards,” wrote Sangji’s sister and brother in a letter to AAAS leaders.
 “Patrick Harran, the epitome of laboratory safety failures, is the farthest one could be from a mentor or role model.”